softmatterlab/BRAPH-2-Matlab/README.md

 ## Standard BRAPH 2 Distribution

-BRAPH 2 ships with the **Standard Distribution** featuring ready-to-use pipelines for multilayer brain connectivity analysis and deep learning techniques with various neuroimaging modalities.
+BRAPH 2 ships with the **Standard Distribution**—provided in this very repository—which offers advanced tools for multilayer brain connectivity analysis and deep learning across various neuroimaging modalities.
+Through a user-friendly GUI and several ready-to-use pipelines, researchers can delve deeper into the complexities of the human brain beyond traditional approaches.
+Users can also adapt or expand these pipelines via sample scripts, making the standard distribution both powerful and flexible.
+Detailed installation steps and tutorials follow below.
-With its user-friendly interface and extensive analysis pipelines, researchers can explore the complex organization of the human brain using multimodal neuroimaging data, going beyond the limitations of traditional approaches.
-It provides an extensive set of analysis pipelines accessible through a graphical user interface (GUI) and through sample scripts, allowing users to perform ready-to-use analyses or develop customized pipelines for their specific needs.

 ![Advances in brain connectivity analysis](braph2overview.png)
 >